- How do I apply?

 How do I apply?

-Please note that you will need to register your details before you use the online application system for the first time and you must remember the username and password you create so that you can return to the system at any time.
-Instructions are provided throughout the online form and you can consult the Applicant's guide to online application!!!! to help you complete your application.
-You may save and return to your application as many times as you wish before submitting it.
+Please note that you will need to register your details before you use the online application system for the first time.
+You can save and return to your application as many times as you wish before submitting it.

 Am I eligible to study for a Research degree?

-Applicants for research degrees are normally expected to have obtained or expect to obtain the equivalent of a BSc 2.1 or higher.
+Applicants for research degrees are normally expected to have obtained or expect to obtain a 2.1 BSc/Honours degree or equivalent.

 What English language requirements will I need?